 Issues in Language Assessment for TESOL*

-This module explores a number of issues in assessment including the relationship between assessment and learning and the impact of assessment and testing on learning.
-It provides an overview of key assessment concepts of validity and reliability and considers various models of assessment practice.
-This module examines the notion of language proficiency for TESOL and current methods and practices in second language classroom-based assessment.
+This module explores key issues in assessment including the relationship between assessment and learning, feedback, and the impact of assessment and testing on learning.
+It provides an overview of key assessment concepts of validity and reliability and considers various models of assessment practice and feedback.
+This module examines the notion of language proficiency for TESOL and current methods and practices in classroom-based language assessment.

 *Students cannot take Assessment Issues in Teaching and Learning in Classrooms if taking this module.